unioslo/zabbix-cli/docs/plugins/writing-plugins.md

 ### Post-import configuration

-The module can define a function called `__configure__` that will be called after the module is imported.
-This can be used to perform any necessary setup or configuration for the plugin.
-The function should take a single argument, the `PluginConfig` object that contains the configuration for the plugin.
+The module can define a function called `__configure__` that will be called after the application has finished its own configuration.
+This function can be used to perform any necessary setup or configuration that the plugin requires.
+The function takes a single `PluginConfig` argument.

 ```python
 from zabbix_cli.app import app